 Although lead is dangerous people, children and pregnant women are the most at risk.
 High exposure to lead, such as through paint, can cause a range of health problems.

-Children exposed to lead can experience a range of problems including hyperactivity and lower intelligence, stunted growth and hearing problems.
-Pregnant mothers who are exposed to lead sometimes give birth prematurely, and everyone who is exposed to lead has a higher chance of kidney and circulatory problems, as well as reproductive health issues.
+Children exposed to lead can experience problems including hyperactivity, lower intelligence, stunted growth and hearing problems.
+Anyone exposed to lead can run the risk of kidney and circulatory problems, as well as reproductive health issues.

 Here at SCBS, LLC, we pride ourselves on our commitment to safety.
-When handling hazardous materials our team can be trusted to make sure proper removal and disposal practices are in effect on each and every project.
+When handling hazardous materials our team has been trusted by hundreds to ensure proper removal and disposal practices are in effect on each and every project.
 SCBS leaves each project site clean and safe from hazards.
-We act as though our family will work or live in the affected area.
 SCBS’s President, Jonathan Goodman, holds an EPA accredited Lead Safe RRP certificate and SCBS, LLC as a company is an EPA accredited Lead Safe Company.
 SCBS makes sure each team member has the proper personal protective equipment including respirators, suits and all other industry specific equipment to ensure a safe working environment.